 Many governments have a portfolio of successful energy efficiency policies for buildings, major appliances and industry.
 However, the wide variety of electrical equipment and their growing complexity pose new challenges for policy makers.
 As international trade in electrical equipment grows, international co-operation enables countries to develop policy approaches more effectively than acting alone.

-The Implementing Agreement for a Co-operative Programme on Energy Efficient End-Use Equipment (4E IA) supports sound policy development in the field of energy efficient appliances and equipment.
+The ETI focusing on efficiency of end-use equipment (4E) supports sound policy development in the field of energy efficient appliances and equipment.
 It provides a forum for governments and other stakeholders to understand effective approaches to policies that will improve efficiencies of electrical equipment.
 There are currently 12 Contracting Parties.

 The majority of devices are now well on course to meet this target, as illustrated by this figure showing the progress on reducing electricity consumption of standby use in televisions.
 These gains were made possible by policies enacted since 2001.
 This includes measures such as minimum efficiency performance standards, or MEPS (Korea, Canada); voluntary labelling (United States), and voluntary commitments (European Union).